deanagan/deanagan.github.io/_posts/2020-05-16-Discovering-Typescript-Part-2.md

 ```
 ## Class And Method Access

- Coming from a C# background, default(unspecified) access in classes not nested within other classes/structs are always internal.
+ Coming from a C# background, default(unspecified) access in classes that are not nested within other classes/structs are always internal.
 In Typescript, classes have public access by default.
 ```
 class Patient {